compare

 - Billing is the product you sell, not a module inside a clinical system your client owns

-- Your operations are organized by function — claim specialists, denial leads, ERA posters — and those staff need cross-practice work queues in a single session
+- Your operations are organized by function (claim specialists, denial leads, ERA posters) who need cross-practice work queues in a single session

 - Your clients already have an EHR or do not need one from you